penniless at death, yet ignored.

-Nikola Tesla (1856-1943): electrical genius, brilliant engineer, Mad Scientist, possibly asexual (or just celibate), pigeon-loving weirdo, poor businessman.
-Born in the village of Smiljan from Serbian parents (Austrian Empire at the time, Croatia today) and immigrant to the United States, Tesla is best known for his eponymous electrical transformer, the Tesla Coil, closely followed by his development of the first feasible alternating current power generator, ultimately built at Niagara Falls.
-Other patents of his include the equipment for radio, vertical take-off and landing, fluorescent light bulbs and a remote-controlled boat.
-(X-rays and quasars?
-Possibly.)
-However, a combination of poor business decisions, economic trouble, and pressures from archrival Thomas Edison eventually led to the end of his good fortunes, and he acquired obsessive/compulsive tendencies and other eccentricities.
+However, a combination of poor business decisions, economic trouble, and pressures from arch-rival (but not enemy) Thomas Edison eventually led to the end of his good fortunes, and he acquired obsessive/compulsive tendencies and other eccentricities.
 He ultimately died alone in a hotel room after failing to sell a giant Death Ray to the US government.
 It is safe to say that without this man, the 21st century would not exist as we know it.
-And hardly anyone knows him.
+But for most of the later twentieth century, not a lot of people knew him (although the good news is that recently, he has been gaining more and more publicity).

 This essay lists 4 reasons for Tesla's lack of public recognition.

-The United States government covered up his inventions during World War One and World War II since they were scared that the German Empire or the Nazis would develop a superweapon from his designs.
+- The United States government covered up his inventions during World War I and World War II since they were scared that the German Empire or the Nazis would develop a superweapon from his designs.

 These are the facts.
 Everything else is very, very much up for grabs.
 Artificial lightning?
 Never left home without it!
 (In fact, one of the highlights of any of his demonstrations was shooting lightning from his fingertips.)
-Earthquake machine?
+Earthquake Machine?
 Probably not.
 Faked his death and escaped to Soviet Russia?
 Doubtful.
-Assisted by a league of assassins as old as time itself?
-No. Caused The Tunguska Event with the help of Marconi while testing an experimental antigravity teleportation engine? ...You're just messing with us now, right?
+Assisted by an Ancient Tradition of assassins reaching back to Biblical times?
+No. Rescued by an immortal time-travelling prostitute who took him away so he could continue his work?
+Say what?
+Caused The Tunguska Event with the help of Guglielmo Marconi while testing an experimental antigravity teleportation engine ...You're just messing with us now, right?

 For examples relating to his most famous invention, see Shock and Awe.